larnTechGeeks/data-engineering-test/README.md

 - Uses [Makefile](https://makefiletutorial.com/) to execute commands.

 # KEY Notes.
 The commands are written in a `Makefile` to make it easier to execute commands.
-The commands work for Unix Based systems `(Linux and Mac)` to work on  windows machine some modifications maybe required.
+The commands work for Unix Based systems `(Linux and Mac)`.
+To use on  windows machine some modifications maybe required.

 There are two Scheduling mechanisms Deployed.
-- Once without persistence UsinG `APSSchedular` library.
+- One without persistence Using `APSSchedular` library.
 Much simpler to setup but if somethig breaks no tasks are not recoverable.
 - An improvement and one with persistence `Celery` with `Celery beat` with uses `Redis` as the broker and result backend.

 Currenlty `APSSchedular` approach is commented out, but if you want to use it just comment out celery section and uncomment it, then restart the server.